kubeflow/katib/pkg/suggestion/v1alpha3/nas/enas/README.md

 # About the Efficient Neural Architecture Search

-The algorithm follows the idea proposed in _Neural Architecture Search with Reinforcement Learning_ by Zoph & Le (https://arxiv.org/abs/1611.01578), and the implementation is based on the github of _Efﬁcient Neural Architecture Search via Parameter Sharing_ (https://github.com/melodyguan/enas and https://github.com/google-research/google-research/tree/master/enas_lm).
+The algorithm follows the idea proposed in _Efficient Neural Architecture Search via Parameter Sharing_ by Hieu Pham, Melody Y. Guan, Barret Zoph, Quoc V. Le and Jeff Dean (https://arxiv.org/abs/1802.03268) and _Neural Architecture Search with Reinforcement Learning_ by Barret Zoph and Quoc V. Le (https://arxiv.org/abs/1611.01578).

+The implementation is based on the github of _Efﬁcient Neural Architecture Search via Parameter Sharing_ (https://github.com/melodyguan/enas and https://github.com/google-research/google-research/tree/master/enas_lm).
 It uses a recurrent neural network with LSTM cells as controller to generate neural architecture candidates.
 And this controller network is updated by policy gradients.
 However, it currently does not support parameter sharing.

 ## Definition of a Neural Architecture